daniel-inka/pallycon-docs-v3/content/multidrm/packaging/aws-elemental.en.md

 	![mediaconvert6](/docs/images/mediaconvert-6.png)

 6. Make public or set permission on the S3 storage to play the generated file stored on it.

+### Output group configuration for Apple HLS {#applehls}

+If you want to support Apple devices as well as others, you need to create both 'DASH ISO' and 'Apple HLS' output groups for a single input.
+Please set the below DRM encryption parameters in Apple HLS group.

+- Encryption method: Sample AES
+- Key provider type: SPEKE
+- Resource ID: the same content ID as DASH output
+- System ID: DRM system ID for FairPlay (94CE86FB-07FF-4F43-ADB8-93D2FA968CA2)
+- Key provider URL: same as DASH output (PallyCon KMS URL with enc token)
+- the other items: leave them as default

+### Notes on CMAF Packaging {#notes-on-cmaf}

+In addition to `DASH-ISO` and `Apple HLS`, `CMAF`(Common Media Application Format) type output can also be generated through SPEKE integration.

+However, at this time, Apple devices only support `AES CBC encryption` and Windows(Edge, IE browser) only support `AES CTR encryption`, so it is not yet possible to support all platforms with one CMAF content.

 ## MediaPackage integration {#mediapackage}